 2. Diversity and Inclusion: Enhancing efforts to create a diverse and inclusive community, ensuring that all students, faculty, and staff feel valued and supported.

-3. Innovation and Entrepreneurship: Fostering a culture of innovation and entrepreneurship, supporting students and faculty in translating their ideas into real-world solutions.
+3. Innovation and Entrepreneurship: Fostering a culture of innovation and supporting students and faculty in translating their ideas into real-world solutions.

 4. Global Engagement: Strengthening international partnerships and expanding global research initiatives to address pressing global challenges and promote cross-cultural understanding.